TUDelft-IN4303-2014/assignments/milestone3-codegen/README.md

 #### Usage

 You can edit Jasmin files with a Spoofax editor.
 The editor's menu entries allow you to inspect the abstract syntax of Jasmin files, to generate Java class files from them, and to execute those class files.
-The project comes with a number of example programs.
+The GitHub repo contains a [number of example programs](https://github.com/metaborg/spoofax-jasmin/tree/master/org.spoofax.lang.jasmin.tests/examples).
 You should explore them in order to get used to Jasmin's syntax.

-[GitHub-Jasmin]: https://github.com/metaborg/spoofax-jasmin (Jasmin Editor Project on GitHub)
+* GitHub-Jasmin: <https://github.com/metaborg/spoofax-jasmin> (Jasmin Editor Project on GitHub)
-[Jasmin]: http://jasmin.sourceforge.net/ (Jasmin Home Page)
+* Jasmin: <http://jasmin.sourceforge.net/> (Jasmin Home Page)

 ## Material